benwzj/benwzj.github.io/_drafts/2023-10-14-network-permance.md

 ## Chrome DevTools

+If you have clear concepts in HTML, CSS, JavaScript.
+Chrome DevTools is handy and easy to use.
+It can help you edit pages on-the-fly and diagnose problems quickly, which helps you build better websites, faster.

+Here some points for starting:
+- The top-level tabs are called panels. there are also have Drawer.
+- right-click an element on the page and select Inspect to jump into the Elements panel which work on the DOM or CSS.
+- Command+Option+J (Mac) to jump straight into the Console panel which for JavaScript.
+- Useful shortcut: command + shift + p
+- Chrome DevTools provide many functionality:
+  - View and Change the DOM
+  - View and Change a Page's Styles   (CSS)
+  - Debug JavaScript
+  - View Messages and Run JavaScript in the Console
+  - Optimize Website Speed
+  - Inspect Network Activity

 ### What Chrome DevTools can do
 - Debugging CSS, DevTools provide many comvenient ways for you debug CSS.
   - `inspect` your selected element,